gregorriegler/gregorriegler.github.io/_posts/2019-08-10-who-needs-lombok-anyhow.md

 ## A case for Delombok
 Thankfully, there is this nice little feature called delombok.
-It will transform all your former lombok annotations into the ugly boiler plate they created behind the scenes, so you can completely get rid of it.
+It will transform all your former lombok annotations into the ugly boilerplate they created behind the scenes, so you can completely get rid of it.
 Don't expect a beautiful outcome though, the generated code will contain a lot of `@SuppressWarnings("all")`.
 Also, the delombok feature of my intellij plugin caused my ide to freeze.